code4policy/2024-b1-Local-Election-Database/README.md

 To recreate the data we utilized, take the following steps for county executive election:

-1. Download county-executive.csv from the "gender-web-page" folder.
+1. Download county-executive.csv from the "data" folder.
 This is a modified dataset of ledb_candidatelevel.csv with fips codes, year of election, and the estimated gender value, value or female, of the elected representatives.

-2. Run the program gender-count-chisquare-with-female-representation-score.py.
+2. Run the program gender-count-chisquare-with-female-representation-score.py, located in the "python" folder.
 This program created a data frame that created columns for the total count of winners per FIPS code.

 3. The program applies the Chi-Sqaure Goodness of Fit Test for each row of data, combines the results with the gender count data, and adds a p-value score to indicate whether the difference in representation is statistically significant.
 These results populate a file called chi_square_results_with_female_representation_score_by_fips.csv.
-This file is also within the "gender-web-page" folder in the repository.
+This file is also within the "data" folder in the repository.

 4. Files in the folder can reproduce the map visualizations you see on the "By Gender" page of the website.

-For county legislature election, go to the "gender-web-page-by-county-leg" folder, replace the files in above steps
+For county legislature election, you can go to the "python" and "data" folders and recreate our files using the above steps and the following file names:

 - county-executive.csv > county-legislature.csv,
 - gender-count-chisquare-with-female-representation-score.py > gender-count-chisquare-with-female-representation-score-legislature.py,
 - chi_square_results_with_female_representation_score_by_fips.csv > chi_square_results_with_female_representation_score_by_fips_legislature.csv

-and follow the same steps.

 ## Credits